Skip to content Skip to footer

 Louis-Herman De Koninck, 1937

-Designed by Belgian architect Louis-Herman De Koninck for a couple - engineer Raoul Berteaux and surgeon Jacqueline Rinskopf, the Villa Berteaux is a modernist building erected in 1936-1937 in the Fort-Jaco district, at the time still very sparsely developed.
-Favouring a simple geometric form and based on a free plan, it is structured in cast-in-place reinforced concrete.
-Having painstakingly restored the house to its original shape and splendour since 2007, the current owners have taken particular care to restore and adapt to modern standards the famous Cubex kitchen furniture, the first model of modular fitted kitchen designed in the 1930s by De Koninck and which, industrialised, would become a benchmark for modern kitchens.
+Having painstakingly restored the house since 2007 to its original shape and splendour, the current owners have taken particular care to restore and adapt to modern-day standards the famous Cubex kitchen furniture, the first model of modular fitted kitchen designed in the 1930s by De Koninck and which, industrialised, became a benchmark for modern kitchens.

 Saturday 21st March